Rockley Photonics Holdings Limited (RKLY): Skating on Thin Ice? We Know the Answer

-Rockley Photonics Holdings Limited (NYSE:RKLY) went up by 8.10% from its latest closing price compared to the recent 1-year high of $16.99.
-The company’s stock price has collected 10.70% of gains in the last five trading sessions.
+Rockley Photonics Holdings Limited (NYSE:RKLY) went down by -17.44% from its latest closing price compared to the recent 1-year high of $16.99.
+The company’s stock price has collected -15.03% of loss in the last five trading sessions.
 Press Release reported on 09/08/21 that Rockley Photonics Expands the Application of Its Non-Invasive Biomarker Sensing Technology to Support a Wider Range of Medical Equipment and Devices

 Is It Worth Investing in Rockley Photonics Holdings Limited (NYSE :RKLY) Right Now?